webhintio/hint/packages/hint-validate-set-cookie-header/README.md

 According to the RFC [HTTP State Management Mechanism][HTTP State Management Mechanism], "When using cookies over a secure channel, servers SHOULD set the Secure attribute for every cookie".
-As a result, this hint checks if `Secure` and `HttpOnly` directives are properly used, and offers to validate the `Set-Cookie` header syntax.
+As a result, this hint checks if `Secure` and `HttpOnly` directives are properly used and offers to validate the `Set-Cookie` header syntax.

 Note: More information about `Set-cookie` header is available in the [MDN web docs][set-cookie web doc].